areynold/accessibility-for-project-managers/PITCHME.md

 ---

-## How should PMs approach accessibility?

-Plan for accessibility from the start.
+## What does that have to do with accessibility?

 ---